scala-android/sbt-android-protify/README.md

 ### Android Studio / Gradle integration

-1. Gradle: add a build flavor for `protify`
-2. add the dependency `compile 'com.hanhuy.android:protify:1.0.0'` to the flavor
-   * for live-coding, add `compile 'com.hanhuy.android:protify-agent:1.0.0'`
-3. add the source directory `src/protify/java` to the flavor
-4. sync project in Android Studio
+1. sync project in Android Studio
-5. Optionally add `idea-sbt-plugin` to run SBT inside of Android Studio
+2. Optionally add `idea-sbt-plugin` to run SBT inside of Android Studio

 ### IntelliJ integration

 1. It works automatically if you're already using `android-sdk-plugin` and SBT
-2. Mark `src/protify/*` as source roots
-3. Add `~/.ivy/cache/com.hanhuy.android/protify/jars/protify-1.0.0.jar` to your
-   module dependencies

 ### Vim, etc.

-1. Just do any of the above steps and follow your own workflow.
+1. Just do any of the above getting started steps and follow your own workflow.